 It is fine to miss class due to other commitments.
 Classes can be made up in the next cycle.

 Kindly read at least two books in connection with the classes: Reb Anderson’s Being Upright and the Bodhisattva Precepts and Robert Aitken’s The Mind of Clover: Essays in Zen Buddhist Ethics.
 You might also enjoy Waking Up to What You Do by Diane Rizzetto.
-The Precepts themselves can be found in our liturgy book which you can access at the GBZC website (we will be using the longer precepts version that begins on page 63).
+The Precepts themselves can be found in our liturgy book which you can access here (we will be using the longer precepts version that begins on page 63).

 For those who have sewn rakusus and would like to participate in Jukai (the formal ceremony of receiving the Precepts), please contact Diane at [email protected].
 To learn more about Jukai, see Receiving the Zen Precepts.